shuttle-hq/neptune-cli-python/README.md

 1. Usual steps to setup a uv-managed env.
 2. `uv run neptune login` - follow the flow through GH to get an access token.
 It will be saved and used by the MCP tool calls.
 3. Install the MCP server in a workspace using your IDE's doc.
-The command you need to have run is `neptune ai mcp`.
+The command you need to have run is `neptune mcp`.
 You might need to restart the server if you've logged in after setting the MCP server up.

 For example, for VSCode: